What Is Dental Insurance and How Does It Work?

 Dental insurance is a plan that shares the cost of dental care between you and an insurer.
 You pay a monthly premium, and your plan covers a portion of your treatment costs depending on the type of care and the plan you choose.

 At Wilkerson Insurance Agency, we help Texas residents compare dental plans from multiple carriers.
 This guide walks you through how dental insurance works, what it covers, and how to pick the right plan.
+By the end, you will know:

 What Is Dental Insurance and Why Does It Matter?